MBernAca/PecubeGUI_Doc/docs/source/introduction.rst

   - *Preferences*:
       +	GUI theme: ‘Dark’ or ‘White’.
 Default is ‘Dark’.
-      + Show Console: allows to show a console when running Pecube, that shows some Pecube running outputs (see Figure 10).
+      + Show Console: allows to show a console when running Pecube, that shows some Pecube running outputs.

 3. **New input file**.
 Open a new Pecube project.